zhwm/SparsePro/README.md

 SparsePro takes in a summary file of loci to be finemapped, z-scores files, LD files and annotations as inputs.

 1. **a summary file** contains two mandatory columns: names of z-score file and ld files.
 Optionally, names for annotation files can be included in the third column.
-An example can be find at [dat/zldanno.txt](dat/zldanno.txt).
+An example can be found at [dat/zldanno.txt](dat/zldanno.txt).

 2. **zscore files** that contains two mandatory columns: variant IDs and z-scores.
-An example can be find at [dat/C1.txt](dat/C1.txt).
+An example can be found at [dat/C1.txt](dat/C1.txt).

-3. **LD files** that contains Pearson correlation coefficient matrix. **Please make sure the REF/ALT alleles used in calculating LD are the same with the GWAS study!!** An example can be find at [dat/ld.txt](dat/ld.txt.gz).
+3. **LD files** that contains Pearson correlation coefficient matrix. **Please make sure the REF/ALT alleles used in calculating LD are the same as the GWAS study!!** An example can be found at [dat/ld.txt](dat/ld.txt.gz).

-4. (optional) **annotation file** with entries indicating annotations status for variants.
-An example can be find at [dat/anno.txt](dat/anno.txt).
+4. (optional) **annotation file** with entries indicating annotation status for variants.
+An example can be found at [dat/anno.txt](dat/anno.txt).

 ## Usage